Make a Complaint

 What can I complain about?

-You can complain about an Insolvency Practitioner’s conduct within the last three years, however, it cannot relate to a disagreement that arises in trade or commerce or a dispute about legal rights or legal obligations.
+You can complain about an IP’s conduct in the last three years, or more than three years ago if you first found evidence of the issue within the past three years.
+However, the complaint cannot relate to a disagreement that arises in trade or commerce or a dispute about legal rights or legal obligations.
 These matters should be dealt with by the courts.

 Before you make a complaint

-In many cases, issues can be resolved by talking to the Insolvency Practitioner.
-A large proportion of insolvency complaints arise due to a breakdown in communication between the Insolvency Practitioner and the interested party.
-In most cases, the insolvency practitioner or their firm will have an internal complaints procedure and you are encouraged to try to resolve the complaint directly with the Insolvency Practitioner where possible.
+In many cases, issues can be resolved by talking to the IP.
+A large proportion of insolvency complaints arise due to a breakdown in communication between the IP and the person complaining.
+In most cases, the IP or their firm will have an internal complaints procedure and, if you wish to complain, you are encouraged to try to resolve the complaint directly with the IP where possible.
 This will often be a quicker method of resolving your complaint.

-If you find you are still unable to resolve the problem, or if it’s not appropriate for you to contact the Insolvency Practitioner (i.e. instances of fraud) your next step is to file a complaint via the Insolvency Service Gateway.
+If you find you are still unable to resolve the problem, or if it is not appropriate for you to contact the IP (e.g. in instances of fraud), your next step is to file a complaint via the Insolvency Service Gateway.

 When we receive a complaint

-The person who submits the complaint will be referred to by the IPA as the Informant.
-This is because they are putting information before the IPA in order to allow it to perform its duty of regulation and, if appropriate, sanctioning IPs.
+The person who submits the complaint is referred to by the IPA as the Informant.
+This is because they are providing information to the IPA which enables it to perform its regulatory duties concerning IPs.

-If it is found that there are no grounds for the complaint to proceed, we will explain the position to the Informant, and we may share with them the Insolvency Practitioner’s response.
-If the Informant doesn’t agree with this assessment, they are entitled to contact us to request a review of the decision.
+If it is decided that there are no grounds for the complaint to proceed, we shall explain the position to the Informant.
+If the Informant disagrees with this outcome, they may request a review of the decision.

-We will make further inquiries and present the Insolvency Practitioner with formal allegations.
-The matter can then be presented to our Regulation and Conduct Committee for a decision.
-If the Committee is satisfied that there is a case of misconduct, it will either ask the Insolvency Practitioner to agree to a sanction via a process known as a consent order, or, for less serious matters, will issue warnings.
-The Committee may decide that the matter needs to be heard by a tribunal.
-This would happen for more serious complaints or if the Insolvency Practitioner doesn’t respond to, or accept the offer of settlement from, the Committee.
-Tribunals are carried out by our Disciplinary and Appeals Committee.
+If we believe there are grounds for formal disciplinary action, we shall present the IP with one or more formal allegations.
+The allegation(s) can then be considered by the IPA’s Regulation and Conduct Committee (R&CC).
+If the R&CC is satisfied that there is a case of misconduct, it will either ask the IP to agree to a sanction via a process known as a consent order or, for less serious matters, will issue a warning letter.
+The R&CC may decide that the matter needs to be heard by a Disciplinary Tribunal.
+This would happen for more serious complaints or if the IP fails to respond to, or accept, the consent order offered by the R&CC.
+Disciplinary Tribunals are heard by members of the IPA’s Disciplinary and Appeals Committee (D&AC).

-The Regulation and Conduct and Disciplinary and Appeals Committees form the two tiers of the IPA’s regulatory committees.
+The R&CC and the D&AC form the two tiers of the IPA’s regulatory Committees.
 They are responsible for decision-making on matters relating to Insolvency Practitioners’ conduct, including disciplinary action.

 What kind of sanctions can the IPA issue?

-IPA has various powers available to it including making a finding with no action and issuing non-financial and financial sanctions.
-IPA has no powers to make a member or firm pay compensation, however, it is able to order the Insolvency Practitioner to pay the costs incurred during an investigation into a complaint.
+The Committees have various powers to sanction IPs, including making a finding with no further action and issuing non-financial and financial penalties.
+The IPA and its Committees have no express power to make an IP or firm pay compensation.
+However, its Committees may order the IP to pay the IPA’s costs incurred during the investigation and adjudication of a complaint.

 How long does it take to resolve a complaint?

+Complaints received by the IPA are acknowledged within ten working days.
 As the Informant, you may expect regular correspondence until the complaint is resolved.
-The majority of complaints are resolved in 3-6 months.
+The majority of complaints are resolved within three to six months.
 Very occasionally, some complaints will take longer to conclude.

-What affects the length of time needed to resolve a complaint is the complexity of the complaint and the level of communication required with the parties.
+The time needed to resolve a complaint is impacted by the complexity of the complaint and the level of communication required with the parties.
 We also rely on timely communications being received from the parties.
-We must also ensure that disciplinary processes are undertaken properly, and therefore matters that escalate to tribunal level may take longer than usual.
+We must also ensure that disciplinary processes are undertaken properly and, therefore, matters that progress to a Tribunal will exceed these guidelines.